linz/topo-workflows/docs/infrastructure/cluster-upgrade.md

    npm rm cdk8s-plus-26
    ```

-If there is no version matching, keep the version installed and proceed to upgrade Kubernetes steps.
+If there is no matching version, upgrade to the highest suitable version (skip this step if no higher version is available).

 #### Upgrade components